thefrontside/bigtest/website/docs/docs/getting-started/2-your-first-test.md

 $ yarn add -D @bigtest/todomvc
 ```

-Assuming you went with the default settings for `bigtest.json`, the app command will be configured as `yarn start` as such:
+Assuming you went with the default settings for `bigtest.json`, the app command should be configured as `yarn start`:
 ```json
 {
   "app": {